How does arousal affect performance?

 Why do you pull these all-nighters?
 Often, it’s because you didn’t get anything done in the days or weeks before.
 When the test or project is assigned, you’ve got no worries.
 No stress at all.
 You’ll get all of your studying done later.

-Test subjects of Robert M. Yerkes and John Dillingham Dodson also had to solve a puzzle of sorts.
-In 1908, Yerks and Dodson observed rats in a maze.
+In 1908, Robert M. Yerkes and John Dillingham Dodson observed rats in a maze.
 Small amounts of electric shocks would encourage the rats to move through the maze and find their way out.
 But the rats had a breaking point.
 Once they received a high enough amount of electric shocks, they shut down and failed to move through the maze.
+This is how they developed the Yerkes-Dodson law.

 Factors Influencing Yerkes-Dodson Law